Mount Everest: Death zone

 Despite this, Everest is safer for climbers than a number of peaks by some measurements, but it depends on the period.
 Some examples are Kangchenjunga, K2, Annapurna, Nanga Parbat, and the Eiger (especially the nordwand).
 Some factors that affect total mountain lethality include the level of popularity of the mountain, the skill of those climbing, and the difficulty of the climb.

 Another health hazard is retinal haemorrhages, which can damage eyesight and cause blindness.
-Up to a quarter of Everest climbers can experience retinal haemorrhages, and although they usually heal within weeks of returning to lower altitudes, in 2010 a climber went blind and ended up dying in the death zone.
+Up to a quarter of Everest climbers can experience retinal haemorrhages, and although they usually heal within weeks of returning to lower altitudes, in 2010 a climber went blind and died in the death zone.

 The team made a huge effort for the next 12 hours to try to get him down the mountain, but to no avail, as they were unsuccessful in getting him through the difficult sections.
-Even for the able, the Everest North-East ridge is recognised as a challenge.
+Even for the able, Everest's Northeast Ridge is recognised as a challenge.
 It is hard to rescue someone who has become incapacitated and it can be beyond the ability of rescuers to save anyone in such a difficult spot.
 One way around this situation was pioneered by two Nepali men in 2011, who had intended to paraglide off the summit.
 They had no choice and were forced to go through with their plan anyway, because they had run out of bottled oxygen and supplies.
 They successfully launched off the summit and para-glided down to Namche Bazaar in just 42 minutes, without having to climb down the mountain.

 Supplemental oxygen

 Most expeditions use oxygen masks and tanks above 8000 m.
 Everest can be climbed without supplementary oxygen, but only by the most accomplished mountaineers and at increased risk.
-Humans' ability to think clearly is hindered with low oxygen, and the combination of extreme weather, low temperatures, and steep slopes often requires quick, accurate decisions.
+Low oxygen impairs cognition, and the combination of extreme weather, low temperatures, and steep slopes often requires quick, accurate decisions.
 While about 95 per cent of climbers who reach the summit use bottled oxygen in order to reach the top, about five per cent of climbers have summited Everest without supplemental oxygen.
 The death rate is double for those who attempt to reach the summit without supplemental oxygen.
 Travelling above 8000 m altitude is a factor in cerebral hypoxia.
-This decrease of oxygen to the brain can cause dementia and brain damage, as well as other symptoms.
 One study found that Mount Everest may be the highest an acclimatised human could go, but also found that climbers may suffer permanent neurological damage despite returning to lower altitudes.